leigler/network-interfacing/index.md

 Choose a feature and begin developing it.
 Take note of questions and problems you run into.

 ### Prompt:
 Watch a few (at least 3) friends interact with the same interface and document their behaviour.
 How have they made the interface theirs?
 What behaviours are consistent?
-How doe their interaction-flows differ?
+How does their interaction-flows differ?

 ## February 12
 ### In-class: